ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/SMOKE_REPAIR.md

 `GITHUB_TOKEN` with `actions: write`, not an Actions-write App token.
 Reporting jobs use their own `GITHUB_TOKEN` with `issues: write` for notifications.

-**The model key must never be available to a candidate-code executor.** The analysis job executes only trusted base tooling and handles proposals as data;
+**The model token must never be available to a candidate-code executor.** The analysis job executes only trusted base tooling and handles proposals as data;
 it has no delivery credential.
 The staging/publication jobs use trusted base tooling and do not execute candidate code.
-The dispatched package workflow has read-only contents permission, no model key, no repair App private key/token, and no protected repair environment.
-Keep the OpenAI key confined to `smoke-repair-analysis`; do not copy it into package workflows or shared secrets.
+The dispatched package workflow has read-only contents permission, no model token, no repair App private key/token, and no protected repair environment.
+Keep the Arm proxy token confined to the trusted model step in `smoke-repair-analysis`; do not copy it into package workflows, publisher jobs, or shared secrets.

 ## Rollout and Manual Follow-up